-This guidance is intended for businesses with between 1 and 99 employees who wish to apply to the Skills and Training Fund for Small or Micro sized businesses.
+This guidance is intended for businesses with up to 99 employees who wish to apply to the Skills and Training Fund for Small or Micro sized businesses.
 The guidance is intended to help you to complete an application, understand what's fundable and give you a clear idea of the information you need to supply.